Solo exhibition by Kristie MacDonald

 1. Hillel Schwartz, Culture of the Copy: Striking Likenesses, Unreasonable Facsimiles, rev ed.
 (New York : Zone Books, 2014), 185.

 2. Walter Cupperi, “Never Identical: Multiples in Pre-Modern Art,” In Multiples in Pre-Modern Art, ed.
 Walter Cupperi (Zürich: Diaphanes, 2015), 7.

 Kristie MacDonald is a visual artist who lives and works in Toronto, Canada.
 Her practice engages notions of the archive and the collection, as well as the evolving contextual histories of images and artifacts.
 Her work has recently been exhibited at the Art Gallery of Mississauga (ON), the MacLaren Art Centre (Barrie ON), BABEL Visningsrom for Kunst (Trondheim NO), Reed Collage (Portland OR), Open Studio Contemporary Printmaking Centre (Toronto ON), and Gallery 44 (Toronto ON).
-MacDonald is currently a PhD candidate in the department of Visual Art at York University and a Lecturer in the Department of Visual Studies at the University of Toronto.
+MacDonald is currently a practice based PhD Candidate in the Department of Visual Art at York University and an Assistant Professor of Print Media & Digital Printmaking at the University of Guelph.